University of Innsbruck

 UIBK - Department of Sociology

 The University of Innsbruck’s Department of Sociology has competences in rural sociology.
 Researchers from this department will contribute their expertise in the realm of (agro-)food studies, cultural landscapes in mountain regions, human-environment relations, regional and rural development as well as changes of the socio-cultural position of agriculture and farmers.
-The team of the Department of Sociology contributes primarily to WP 1 (IDENTIFICATION & INVENTORY OF ALPINE FOOD INTANGIBLE CULTURAL HERITAGE ), which includes the identification of value chains that binds past, present and future alpine food heritage and its inventoring.
+The team of the Department of Sociology contributes primarily to WP 1 (IDENTIFICATION & INVENTORY OF ALPINE FOOD INTANGIBLE CULTURAL HERITAGE ), which includes the identification of value chains that binds past, present and future alpine food heritage and its inventorying.